 The degrees of freedom are defined with the observed data points and param- eters computed to fit the equation.
-The degrees of freedom is the number of measurements in one data set minus one for the case of comparing two data sets of equal size.
+The degrees of freedom are the number of measurements in one data set minus one for the case of comparing two data sets of equal size.

 χ2/ν can be used to assess goodness of fit between two distributions.
-The expected value for χ2/ν is unity if the calculated distribution is described by the expected distribution. χ2/ν much greater than one indicate that there is indeed a difference between the expected distribution and the observed.
+The expected value for χ2/ν is unity if the calculated distribution is described by the expected distribution. χ2/ν much greater than one indicates that there is indeed a difference between the expected distribution and the observed.

 The null hypothesis for the χ2 statistic is that the two sets of data are governed from the expected distribution.
 The test of independence shows the probability of rejecting this null hypothesis.
 The p-value can be used to compare the results of the expected distribution to the calculated χ2/ν.
 The p-value is the probability of finding a larger χ2/ν, given the calculated result.
 A small p-value (<0.05) signifies there is a strong significance level for the results not being governed by the expected distribution.
 P-values above the cutoff significance level fail to reject the null-hypothesis.
 A p-value of 0.05 or greater is generally accepted as statistically significant; however, this can change depending on the field of study.